Facing a potential recession and a prolonged higher-interest-rate environment, the

 In addition to managing credit risk in a weakening economy, the combination of rising rates and ratings downgrades further complicates portfolio-management decisions.
 If ratings downgrades cause the CLO’s minimum weighted average credit-rating test to be violated, changes to the portfolio composition are required to improve the credit-rating test.
 This requirement would motivate portfolio managers to sell lower-rated loans and seek higher-rated, lower yielding loans.
 This in turn may exert pressure on the CLO’s minimum-interest coverage test.

-Investor demand for CLOs has diminished in recent months owing to a widely anticipated recession and the prospect of increased default rates.
+Investor demand for CLOs picked up in May, yet still lags last year’s comparable year-to-date supply owing to a widely anticipated recession and the prospect of increased default rates.
 CLO liability costs have risen over the past year, narrowing expected returns earned on the difference between the income generated on loan assets and the cost of funding the CLO portfolio.
 In addition to limiting new CLO issuance, these market dynamics may limit managers’ ability to refinance and/or restructure existing deals exiting a non-call or reinvestment period.
 Barclays estimates that 90% of existing CLOs will move beyond their non-call dates by the end of this year.

-Strength of the job market, aside from the tech sector, is another positive for now.
+Strength of the job market, aside from the tech sector, remains another positive for now.
 If jobs data remains healthy, revenues should not fall as much as usual during a downturn.